Arrange Master Documentation

 - Action Buttons & Status Bar: The bottom section contains the main control buttons (

-4. Preparing Items for Arrangement
+5. Preparing Items for Arrangement

-5. The Arrangement Workflow: Understanding Sessions
+6. The Arrangement Workflow: Understanding Sessions

 Starting a Session:

 A session begins the very first time you click the Arrange button after making a selection.
-At this moment, Arrange Master does two things:

 Working within a Session:

-Once a session is active, you can freely experiment:
+Once active, you can experiment freely:

 - Clicking

-6. Layout Methods
+7. Layout Methods

 Grid Layout